wine-compholio/wine-staging/README.md

 * Support for AT_ROUND_TO_PAGE flag in NtMapViewOfSection
 * Support for NtSetInformationFile class FileLinkInformation
 * Support for NtSetInformationFile class FileRenameInformation ([Wine Bug #30399](https://bugs.winehq.org/show_bug.cgi?id=30399))
+* Use NVX_GPU_MEMORY_INFO extension for more exact video memory accounting on NVIDIA graphic cards

 **Bug fixes and features in Wine Staging 1.7.44 [236]:**